Giuseppe Acerbi

-Giuseppe Acerbi (May 3, 1773 – August 25, 1846) was an Italian naturalist, explorer and composer.
+Giuseppe Acerbi (3 May 1773 – 25 August 1846) was an Italian naturalist, explorer and composer.

 Biography

-Giuseppe Acerbi was born on May 3, 1773, in Castel Goffredo, in Lombardy.
-He was an Italian naturalist, explorer and composer.
+Giuseppe Acerbi was born on 3 May 1773, in Castel Goffredo, in Lombardy.
 In 1798, Acerbi traveled to Lapland, publishing his experiences in Travels through Sweden, Finland and Lapland to the North Cape in the years 1798 and 1799 (1802).
-Some of his works can be found in the New York Society Library in New York, New York.
+Some of his works can be found in the New York Society Library in New York City.
 He also written other works along with compositions that became popular.

 During his travels, he collected some Finnish folk melodies and religious songs, one of which he used in a Clarinet Concerto.
 This was the first Finnish melody to be used in serious music.

 In 1836, Acerbi retired from his travels and career.
 He returned to his hometown Castel Goffredo.
 He began to organize and administer his notes and collections from his travels.
-He never completed the task; Giuseppe Acerbi died in his hometown of Castel Goffredo, Italy on August 25, 1846.
+He never completed the task; Giuseppe Acerbi died in his hometown of Castel Goffredo, Italy on 25 August 1846.
 He was seventy-three years old.